tanishkaa08/llama-nexus/README.md

 ## Usage

-If you finish registering a chat server into LlamaEdge-Nexus, you can send a chat-completion request to the port LlamaEdge-Nexus is listening on.
+If you finish registering a chat server into Llama-Nexus, you can send a chat-completion request to the port Llama-Nexus is listening on.
 For example, you can use the following command to send a chat-completion request to the port 9068:

 ```bash
 curl --location 'http://localhost:9068/v1/chat/completions' \